 1. Sit on a terrace in the Ribeira district

-Grab a book, drink a Super Bock (or a Sagres) and simply enjoy the moment… Don’t forget to admire the traditional Rabelo boats that were typically used for wine transportation on the Douro River.
+Grab a book, drink a Super Bock (or a Sagres) and simply enjoy the moment, watching the world go by while you sit in one of the chic cafes that line the banks of the river… Don’t forget to admire the traditional Rabelo boats that were typically used for wine transportation on the Douro River.

 2. Take the tram from the Passeio Alegre to the mouth of the Douro River

 Take the line 1 tram and go for a walk in the beautiful area where the Douro meets the Atlantic.
-Notably, the price for a one way trip on the Porto Tram will cost you 3€.
+A one way trip on the Porto Tram will set you back 3€.
+Well worth it if you ask us!
+The rustic tram and winding tram lines make for a great photo backdrop if you’re looking for a interesting setting for your next Instagram post.

 3. Take a short cruise down the Douro River

 Under the 6 bridges of Porto, board one of the typical “Rabelo barcos”, which in the past were used to transport Port wine.
 A cruise on a Rabelo Boat can cost anywhere from 15€ to 75€ depending on the route, duration and activities you want to do.

 4. Eat lunch out and try the “Francesinha”

-It’For a special Francesinha, head to “Café Barcarola” (Rua de Costa Cabral, 213) and ask for the one with prawns and shrimp instead of meat.
+Just about any restaurant or Café in Porto will have some form of Francesinha on their menu.
+But, for a truly special Francesinha, head to “Café Barcarola” on the Rua de Costa Cabral, number 213.
+Ask for the one with prawns and shrimp instead of meat.
+Trust us, it’s glorious!

 5. Treat yourself to a delicious treat from one of the many bakeries in Porto

 It’s impossible to ignore your sweet tooth after passing by one of the decadent window displays.
 You can’t go wrong with a “pastéis de Belém” which is a simple, but very popular sweet made of puff pastry and cream.